This is also a MUST READ!

 Last Hours In Delhi and Homeward Bound!

+Today was Election Day and lots of voting booths and swat teams could be seen around town.
+Because of voting, all shops were closed down except one mall in Gurgeon about 45 minutes away.
 We took a cab down to the mall to see what souvenirs we might be able to pick up.
 Most of the stores were chain stores that we would see in America, but we were able to find some cricket bats for Ajay and a Barbie for Smita.
 The intention was to purchase an Indian Barbie for her, but she was adamant that she wanted the blond Barbie, not the brown one.

 Ajay and Smita tried their first McDonald's ice cream cone in the mall.
 Not a drip from Smita, but as soon as we got back in the cab, Ajay bit off the bottom of his cone which made ice cream squirt out from both ends.
 Jeff had to think fast and toss it out the window!